YOURSAY | ‘All the good work is undone. This is very poor coordination indeed.’

 Anonymous 540: The rakyat are already facing a lot of anxieties due to plummeting household incomes.
 Some have led to domestic disharmony due to insufficient money to sustain the whole family.

 Please do create more anxiety by not-well-thought-out and extremely confusing directives.
-Don't make life difficult as it is already in now.
-Most businesses trying very hard every month after the first movement control order (MCO) to cover rental and other incurring cost only.
+Don't make life difficult as it is already now.
+Most businesses try very hard every month after the first movement control order (MCO) to cover rental and other incurring cost only.

 Mohd Bakri 3: We are glad the ministry gets a laugh out of this because they deserve the amusement.

-The rakyat has already been entertained by this and the previous government for years and wondering what other jokes/odd statement/action can come out of our ministers' mouths.
+The rakyat has already been entertained by this and the previous government for years and wondering what other jokes/odd statements/actions can come out of our ministers' mouths.